Lapstone: Name

 The town contains the presence of tertiary gravels.
 Caused by the uplifting of an ancient river by the Lapstone Monocline.
 These water worn stones resemble those used by cobblers to work the leather when making shoes.

 The first known reference to the name was from Elizabeth Hawkins when she traveled to Bathurst in 1822.
 Writing: "We now began our ascent up the first lapstone hill, so called from all the stones being like a cobbler's lapstone".
 However it is unlikely this is referring to the location of the modern lapstone.
 The name has been used for several places on the eastern escarpment of the Blue Mountains over time.
 Typically referring to wherever the main route up the Blue Mountains was.

 Lapstone Zig Zag

 The Lapstone Zig Zag line (or "little" zig zag) opened near Glenbrook in 1867.

 The ascent of Lapstone Hill, on a gradient of 1 in 30-33, was built up the side of the range with comparatively light earthwork.

+It included the substantial seven-span sandstone Knapsack Viaduct, which later had work performed upon it to carry the Great Western Highway along it, after the deviation of the railway was placed through Glenbrook Gorge.

+The line travelled from the viaduct along part of what is now the Great Western Highway then along part of what is now Governors Drive before entering a cutting.

+Here trains 'switched back' to travel up the middle road to Lucasville Station, which was built by John Lucas to access his property at Lapstone, which is now the housing estate between the Great Western Highway, the RAAF base, and Knapsack Gully.
+Remains of the platform can still be seen at this location.

+The line then traversed the eastern end of Knapsack Street before swinging onto what is now the Great Western Highway.

-It includes the substantial seven-span sandstone Knapsack Viaduct.
-The viaduct was later widened to carry the old Great Western Highway when the deviation around the Lapstone Zig Zag was built.
-The zig zag is now part of a walking trail on the old railway/highway alignment, including a memorial to John Whitton, the engineer in charge of the construction of the Blue Mountains line and many other early railways.
-One feature of this line was the Lucasville platform built by John Lucas to access his property at Lapstone.
-Remains of it can still be seen.
+The top and middle roads of the zig zag, along with the portion over Knapsack Viaduct are all part of a walking trail along the old alignment, which includes a memorial to John Whitton, the engineer in charge of railway construction in the early years of NSW, considered by many as 'The Father of Railways in NSW', at the Emu Plains end of the walk.